One algorithm can replace 100 reports

 Analysts running ahead of the pack

 “BI or Die” was the dominant creed for many years, but these days it’s all about Artificial Intelligence.
 Terms like “AI First” and “Mobile First” sound good on a stage, but from his own experience Van Beek knows that the analysts often end up running too far ahead of the pack.
 “Technology is developing exponentially or along s-curves, but organizations are still developing linearly.
 Innovative players like Tableau, Qlik, and Yellowfin are leaving traditional BI vendors like IBM and the acquired BusinessObjects in the dust by promising greater ease of use and product integration.
 Social BI facilitates widespread discussions on social media.
 Self-service BI, cloud BI, and augmented analytics are also relevant trends in the market.
 It’s up to the BI manager to find their way in this, and more importantly, stay the course.
 Founding a Business Intelligence Competence Center (BICC) or a separate BI department can be useful, but don’t expect everyone to be on the same page right away.
-Culture can throw a wrench in the works.
+Company culture can throw a wrench in the works.

 4 types of cultures that slow BI success